Option A: OBI CHeCklist

 Q: How flexible is the OBI Checklist?

 A: There is some flexibility to nuance it to your particular hospital, but OBI does not want you to change the checklist so much that its completely different from what we are trying to do.
 We don’t want you to lose the main essence of it.
+While the goal is to provide consistent care to all women, the checklist is not intended to override clinical judgement.
+If the care provider feels that earlier or later admission is indicated, there should be an opportunity to document this at the end of the check list.

 Q: Who completes the checklist?
 Should it be the resident physician, or should it be someone else on the team?